Partnering to advance data science education

 Learning probability and statistics requires some familiarity with algebra and calculus.
 More advanced data analysis techniques, like machine learning, build on concepts of computing, and are easier to learn with some experience reading and writing code.
 As demand for data skills increases, new learners often come up against a critical question: am I ready to take on a rigorous data science education?

-Aporta, a Peruvian social impact platform that is part of Breca Group, has developed offering an ‘Advanced Program in Data Science and Global Skills’ that faces a similar challenge in their recruitment.
+Aporta, a Peruvian social impact platform that is part of Breca Group, has developed an ‘Advanced Program in Data Science and Global Skills’ that faces a similar challenge in their recruitment.
 When putting together a cohort of learners, some of whom are offered financial support, Aporta looks for the most talented applicants.
 A technical skills assessment developed by IDSS in partnership with Aporta helps surface that talent with questions that not only test for prerequisite knowledge, but challenge learners to think critically and solve problems.

 When Aporta shared some of the challenges of having a scalable and robust technical assessment as a part of the recruitment process, IDSS took on the charge of developing a new test for them to use.